.

 The following pages are a summary of some 64 files about toxicity of vehicle interiors affecting human health and the importance of Full Disclosure before purchase.

-One of the most toxic places you can be is inside a car.
+One of the most toxic places you can be is inside a vehicle.
 The World Health Organization has recognized interior air pollution of vehicles are a major threat to human health.
 The truth is that the quality of air inside cars is often much worse than that of nearby ambient air samples or even at the side of the road

 (from http:/pureti.com/content/documents/ICTA-In-Car-Air-Pollution-Report.pdf).